Judge poised to instruct jury in case of woman facing terror charges

 Dughmosh did not have money so instead she gave up on the arrows and walked through the store collecting tools in a shopping basket, it says.
 She then went to get a golf club, it says.

-Shortly after 5 p.m., Dughmosh pulled an ISIS banner from under her robe, tied an ISIS bandana around her head and took out the bow, the document says.
+Shortly after 5 p.m., Dughmosh pulled an ISIL banner from under her robe, tied an ISIL bandana around her head and took out the bow, the document says.
 She then grabbed the golf club and walked over to the paint section, where three employees were helping customers, it says.

 No one was seriously hurt, although one employee suffered bruises and was also bitten by Dughmosh, the document says.